rosannav/portfolio/docs/open-lib-book-api.md

 }
 ```

-!!! warning
+!!! info
-    All parameter descriptions are derived from inference by comparing the Open Library and Internet Archive webpages with JSON response.
+    Missing fields are omitted from the response rather than returned as `null`.

 ### Metadata
 Metadata about the request.